jmohl/mplx_tests/README.txt

 This project generates synthetic data and tests them on the multiplexing analysis (whole trial, poisson distributed, analysis only).

+The results of this project are documented in the manuscript "Sensitivity and specificity of a Bayesian single trial analysis for time varying neural signals" published at Neurons, Behavior, Data analysis and Theory, https://arxiv.org/abs/2001.11582

 TO RUN PROJECT:
 -open master_script.R and run from beginning.
 Options in this script include parameters for data generation as well as types of datasets to generate (matching specific hypotheses/controls described in comments, as well as below).
 Plotting is done via matlab script, mplx_plotting_master.m, on the final results files (labeled as [hypothesis]_poi.csv in results folder).